-To find and select the WiFi network:
+> To find and select the WiFi network:

-- 1. Make sure that the modem router has power (its Power LED is lit). - 2.
+- 1. Make sure that the modem router is receiving power (its Power LED is lit). - 2.
 On your computer or wireless device, find and select the WiFi network.

-The WiFi network name is on the modem router's label.
+The WiFi network name is on the product label.
+See Retrieve and Display the Product Label on page 10.